HadiAsiaie/Google_UI_Improvment/README.md

 A chrome extension to make Google search page nicer!
+Features:
+   1) No adds in your search result!
+   2) No additional menu in google.com webpage(Just text area to inter text)

+How it works:
-It just removes some elements of google page.
+  It just removes some elements of google page from DOM tree.4 lines of code!
+Check del_nodes.js file
-The only thing that remains is the text box for entering text.